Prenuvo MRI: Cost, Benefits, Risks & Comparison

 Will insurance cover it?

-Usually not, though FSA/HSA funds and third‑party financing are common for self‑pay imaging services.
+Usually not, though FSA/HSA funds and third‑party financing are common options.

 They answer different questions.
-Prenuvo is a radiation‑free survey for certain diseases.
-A BodySpec DEXA scan quantifies your body fat %, visceral fat, lean mass, and bone—actionable data you can improve with training and nutrition.
-Over time, trends can act like an early dashboard for potential red flags to discuss with your clinician.
+Prenuvo is a radiation-free survey for structural abnormalities and potential disease.
+A BodySpec DEXA scan quantifies your body fat %, visceral fat, lean mass, and bone density — actionable metrics you can improve with training and nutrition, tracked over time.

 Bottom Line

-Prenuvo offers a radiation‑free, high‑resolution look across many organs and may surface issues early in select, higher‑risk individuals.
-However, for average‑risk, symptom‑free adults, major radiology bodies don’t recommend it routinely—and false positives can drive cost and worry without proven outcome gains.
+Prenuvo offers a radiation-free, high-resolution look across many organs and may surface issues early in select higher-risk individuals.
+For average-risk, symptom-free adults, major radiology bodies don't recommend it routinely — and false positives can drive cost and worry without proven outcome gains.

 Educational only; not medical advice.
 Always consult your clinician for personalized recommendations.